Conman515/Newsletter/README.md

 # The Leaky Wader

 Welcome to the U.S. Fish & Wildlife Service's Yakima Basin newsletter site.
-This repository hosts the static web pages for **The Leaky Wader**, a quarterly peek behind the scenes of our fish management program.
+This repository hosts the static web pages for **The Leaky Wader**, a Monthly peek behind the scenes of our fish management program.

 ## What you'll find here